Tyagi1999/Apache-Spark-ML/README.md

 # Apache-Spark-ML
-It contains the Machine learning program in spark big data.
+It contains the Machine learning program in Apache spark machine learning library.